brunoeduardo/react-space-app/README.md

-# Creating a gallery app with React + Vite
+# Gallery app with React + Vite

-To study the use of React + Vite, I created this project based on a course in React, pure JavaScript and Styled-components.
+Project using React + Vite and styled-components.
+I created this project based on a course where features like filtering and favoriting images were applied using pure JavaScript.

 #React + Vite
 #JavaScript